KathakaliM/sampleAPISuite/README.md

 Run as TestNG Suite

-It will show the log in console
+It will show the log  console

 Now  open the file folder from document and open 'test output' folder